Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 The fighting has raised concerns that the violence could spread across the region.
 Israel and the Lebanese militant group Hezbollah have engaged in daily skirmishes along Israel’s northern border.

-In the West Bank, at least four Palestinians were killed in clashes early Monday between Israeli forces and Palestinians in Jenin, the scene of repeated Israeli raids against gunmen.
-As of Sunday, Israeli forces and settlers killed 115 Palestinians, including 33 minors, in the West Bank, half of them during Israeli search-and-arrest operations, the U.N.'s OCHA said.
+In the West Bank, Israel said its warplanes carried out airstrikes Monday against militants clashing with its forces in the Jenin refugee camp, the scene of repeated Israeli raids.
+Hamas said four of its fighters were killed there.
+As of Sunday, Israeli forces and settlers have killed 115 Palestinians, including 33 minors, in the West Bank, half of them during search-and-arrest operations, the U.N. said.

 Roughly 250,000 Israelis have been evacuated from their homes because of violence along the border with Gaza and the northern border with Lebanon, according to the Israeli military.